olaoluwasmith/golang_intro/README.md

-This is an introduction to Golang programming language.
-Covers the basics of Go to more advanced level.
+This is an introduction to Go programming language.
+This covers the basics of Go to more advanced level.

-Topics covered so far are:
+Topics covered are:
-- Variables, constants and data types.
+- Variables, constants and Go data types.
 - Array, slices and map.
 - Struct, if and switch statements.
-- Looping (for loop), defer and pointers
+- Looping (for loop), defer and pointers.
-- Functions and methods
+- Functions and methods.
+- Interface.
-- Interface
+- Goroutines and channels.